pifroggi/vs_align/README.md

 Overlays matching scores for all frames within the temporal radius and the best match onto the frame.

 > [!CAUTION]
 > __Performance Considerations:__ High res frame matching is very slow.
-For Precision 2 and 3 it is recommended to downscale clip and ref to around 360p and use a high res out clip instead.
+For Precision 2 and 3 it is recommended to downscale clip and ref to around 480p or 360p and use a high res out clip instead.
 Both are still very effective at this resolution and far better than Precision 1.

 > [!TIP]
 > __Frame Matching Quality:__ Even Precision 3 needs the clips to look somewhat similar.
 You will make it easier and get better results by prefiltering to make ref as close to clip as possible.
 For example: